The best memes about the floating exchange rate in Cuba: humor in times of economic crisis

 Facebook / Edmundo Dantés

-From the most political satire, the group Memes Abeja Cuba mocked the official spokespersons who accused El Toque of "inducing inflation."
-In their image, three clowns represent those media "clarias," with text that ironically celebrates that "the dictatorship hit them in the face again."
+From the most political satire, the group Memes Abeja Cuba mocked the official spokespersons who accused El Toque of “inducing inflation.”
+In their image, three clowns represent those media “clarias,” with text that ironically celebrates that “the dictatorship has hit them in the face again.”

 Facebook / Memes Bee Cuba

-In X, the user Ñango Leyva transformed the news into satirical art with an illustration depicting a toilet floating on the sea, accompanied by the message “You now have a floating rate #CubaEstadoFallido #SOSCuba.”
+In X, the user Ñango Leyva turned the news into satirical art with an illustration depicting a toilet floating on the sea, accompanied by the message “You now have a floating rate #CubaEstadoFallido #SOSCuba.”
 The image, shared dozens of times, symbolizes what many Cubans feel: that the country is sinking while the government insists it is “floating.”

 X / Ñango Leyva